ovh/docs/pages/cloud/nutanix/36-self-service-calm/guide.en-gb.md

 - A Nutanix cluster in your OVHcloud account
 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
 - You must be connected to the cluster via Prism Central
-- To have BYOL for Self Service (CALM) licences (These licences are not available with the standard and advanced pack offered by OVHcloud).
+- Have BYOL for Self Service (CALM) licences (These licences are not available with the standard and advanced pack offered by OVHcloud).
-- an additional VLAN in your cluster that distributes IPAM IP addresses and has internet access
+- An additional VLAN in your cluster that distributes IPAM IP addresses and has internet access

 ## Overview